ENSpunks/Causal-Relativity-Public-/README.md

 #### **Causal Relativity Postulates**:

-1. Laws of physics are the same every where in space.
+1. Laws of physics are independent of time.
 2. Mass, light, and gravity are causally unified relative to its own frame of reference and causally interacts with itself in space.
 3. Mass, light, and gravity are causally unified relative to, and interacts with, other frames of reference of mass, light, and gravity, in space.